I'm Roger Hedgecock in for Rush today and tomorrow.

 I'd like to see your reports that prove that.

-And Department of Homeland Security said, Well, sure, we'll send them right over.
+And the Department of Homeland Security said, well, sure, we'll send them right over.

 Well, some four months later, Congress never got the reports.

-Now, when uh Skinner, the inspector general from the Department of Homeland Security, came on to this hearing yesterday and testified with an appropriations committee in the House.
+Now, when Skinner, the Inspector General from the Department of Homeland Security, came on to this hearing yesterday and testified, there's an appropriations committee in the House.

-Culberson from Texas, Congressman Culverson's on the committee, and he says, Now about those reports, Mr. Skinner, when are we going to get them?
+Culverson from Texas, Congressman Culverson's, on the committee, and he says, Now, about those reports, Mr. Skinner, when are we going to get them?

 The whole substance of the accusations from the Department of Homeland Security against these two agents was made up.